Rivollet/ADAProject/README.md

 *Groupe composed by: Loïc Veyssière, Maximilian Mordig, David Rivollet*

 ## Abstract
-The objectif of our project is to analyze recipes from around the world in order to observe cultural differences between world regions.
-We are going to use interactive and intuitive vizualisation to show these differences expressed through the type of food populations eat.
-One example of such interactive graph would be to show by countries the nutriments contented in the recipies (ex: fat, proteins, salt, etc..).
+The objective of our project is to analyze recipes from around the world in order to observe cultural differences between world regions.
+We are going to use interactive and intuitive visualisation to show these differences expressed through the type of food populations eat.
+One example of such interactive graph would be to show by countries the nutriments contented in the recipes (ex: fat, proteins, salt, etc..).
 We can also analyze where in the world a specific ingredient (ex: beef, rice, butter, etc..) is mostly consumed.

 ## Data description
 For this project, we will need a lot of recipes in order to have relevant conclusion.
 Moreover, these recipes need to have the specific information on their geographical origin.
-The american website [allrecipes.com](http://allrecipes.com/) is one of the most famous webpage for recipes storage on internet.
+The American website [allrecipes.com](http://allrecipes.com/) is one of the most famous webpage for recipe storage on the internet.
 Thousands of recipes are accessible with all the information needed.

 To collect the information on [allrecipes.com](http://allrecipes.com/), three steps are required:
   * Obtain the different categories